IldefonsoAspera/rtos_logger/README.md

 should wake up to check and process the input queue.

 A flush function of the input FIFO is also available in case the system needs to reset and all remaining data must be processed outside of the logger thread.
+If during initialization, a pointer was provided for backend flushing, this function calls it after processing input FIFO.

 ## Public defines